 Since gonorrhea is a bacterial STD, it can be treated with antibiotics prescribed by your OB/GYNB.

 Chlamydia is a common STD that can infect both men and women.
 Many women do not know that they have it until they start trying to get pregnant and are unable to.
 Even though Chlamydia can be detected with a simple urine test and treated with antibiotics, it is often not screened for by doctors.
 If you have chlamydia, your partner should also be tested.
-There is a 25% reinfection rate in women believed to be due to the partner not being treated.
+Up to 25% of women are reinfected within 3-6 months, believed to be due to the partner not being treated (source).
 Similar to Gonorrhea, if left untreated, you can an experience an ectopic pregnancy or contract PID.
 PID can also cause infertility (source).

 Have you ever heard of trichomoniasis?
-If not, trichomoniasis is actually a common parasitic infection and is one of the most common treatable STDs.
-According to the CDC, 7.4 million new cases occur every year.
+Trichomoniasis is actually a common parasitic infection and is one of the most common treatable STDs.
+According to the CDC, 3.7 million Americans have it but only 30% of them have symptoms (source).
 One recent study found that infection rates of trichomoniasis were found to be higher among women over the age of 40 than in younger women between ages 18 to 39 (source).
 This may be due, at least in part, to the fact that the infection can be present without any symptoms.
 Thus, the condition may not be diagnosed until it becomes more advanced.

 So it’s important that women who are planning their pregnancy should be screened for trichomoniasis, since it is easily treated with antibiotics prescribed by your OB/GYNB.
 This infection can cause fallopian tube damage.
 Women with this parasite are more likely to have their babies too early (preterm delivery).
 Also, babies born to infected mothers are more likely to have a low birth weight (less than 5.5 pounds) (source).